sieteunoseis/betterbat-public-release/README.md

 #### CSS Keyword Filter

 Does your Unified Communications Manager have a ton of different calling search spaces?
 Are they named according to the type of function they do?
 If so you can have Better BAT filter down the selectable options.
-For example if your naming standards for calling search spaces that are used on the device level all end in `DEV` you can set this via Better BAT.
+For example if your naming standards for calling search spaces used on the device level all contain the word `DEV` in them you can set this via Better BAT.
 That way the dropdown for this field is filtered to only include these as options.

 <p align="center">
 <img src="https://github.com/sieteunoseis/betterbat-public-releases/blob/master/images/css-filter1.png" alt="Better BAT screenshot">